 Figure 4.
-Total number of trips and days absent for trips targeting tilefish (= or >75% tilefish) from 1979-2014.
+Total number of trips and days absent for trips targeting tilefish (= or >75% tilefish) from 1979-2017.
 Total Dealer and CPUE subset landings are also shown

 Figure 5.
 GLM CPUE for the Weighout and VTR data split into two series with additional New York logbook CPUE data from three vessels (1991-1994) added to the VTR series.
 Four years of overlap between Turner's and the Weighout CPUE series can also be seen.
 ASAP relative changes in qs amount CPUE series were not incorporated into the plot.
 Assumed total landings are also shown.
 Landing in 2005 was taken from the IVR system.
-Red line is the constant TAC of 905 mt.
+Red line is the TAL.